skip to main content

 • if relevant, they maintain their independence

 Succession planning is a matter considered by the whole Board from their various points of view (risk, experience, incentivisation etc.).
-Primary responsibility for developing a succession planning policy currently rests with the Board but most of the responsibility has migrated to the Nominations Committee.
+Accountability for approving an approach to succession planning rests with the Board, and responsibility is delegated to the Nominations Committee.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours.